aregsar/aregsarblog/blog/2019/installing_php_on_macos/index.md

 So for instance if you have the latest PHP version (7.3) installed and you also have PHP version 7.2 installed, you can run `brew upgrate php` to upgrade the latest version and run `brew upgrade php@7.2` to upgrade the older version 7.2.

-## Removing installed versions of PHP
+## Removing all brew installed versions of PHP

 To do a fresh install, we will first remove any existing homebrew PHP installations.
 The following is the bash commands I use to clean out my PHP installation directories: